revaturelabs/interviewquestions/Java/Collections/ListInterface.md

 - internal working of `ArrayList`:

 - 1. Initially, an array of capacity 10 is created
-- 2. when elements beyond the capacity i.e. 10 are added to the `ArrayList` a new array of size
+- 2. when elements are beyond the capacity i.e. 10 are added to the `ArrayList` ,there is a new array of size

   $ n + n/2 + 1$